zmalone/chef-web-docs/source/compliance-assess/rhel/get-a-node-to-scan/_troubleshooting.md

 * you can [manually connect over SSH](#step2) using your key pair.
 * your node is [configured for non-interactive sessions](#step3).
-* Chef Compliance has the [SSH private key](#step4).
+* the Chef compliance scanner has the [SSH private key](#step4).

-If the connectivity test still fails, log in to your Chef Compliance server and run this command.
+If the connectivity test still fails, log in to your Chef compliance scanner server and run this command.
 The output may help you find the source of the failure.

 ```bash
 [vagrant@chef-compliance ~]$ sudo chef-compliance-ctl tail core